 Low environmental impact hybrid cements: reducing clinker content

-Keywords: alkaline activation, geopolymer, hybrid cements, mechanical strength, NMR
+Keywords: alkaline activation, geopolymer, hybrid cements, mechanical strength, NMR.

 Abstract